yanascz/lnurld/README.md

 $ sudo -u bitcoin vim /etc/lnurld/config.yaml
 ```

-Example configuration with one admin, one user with restricted access, one donate account and one raffle account:
+Example configuration with one admin, one user with restricted access, one donate account, one raffle account and one event:

 ```yaml
 credentials: